Confused about the differences between Scrum masters and project managers?

 1. Project manager role

 As project managers are in charge of everything that goes on in the project, they usually adopt a top-down leadership style.
+As Scrum masters aren’t necessarily the “heads” of the project, they usually adopt a more flat, collaborative leadership style.

 But isn’t a top-down leadership methodology bad?